rootstrap/rails_api_base/docs/cd_with_aws.md

    The GitHub Actions workflow will automatically deploy to the correct environment based on the branch being pushed to.
 The branch `main` will always be linked to the `production` environment, while other branches will use their own names as the environment.
 All environments added in GitHub must have the same name as the branches.

 5. **GitHub Repository Setup**:
-   - Secrets: Add the following secrets to your GitHub repository:
+   - **Environment Secrets**: Add the following secrets to your GitHub environments (these are specific to each environment and not set at the repository level):
      - `AWS_ACCESS_KEY_ID`: Your AWS Access Key ID.
      - `AWS_SECRET_ACCESS_KEY`: Your AWS Secret Access Key.
-   - Variables: Add the following variables to your GitHub repository:
+   - **Environment Variables**: Add the following variables to your GitHub environments:
      - `AWS_REGION`: The region where your ECR and ECS are set up (e.g., `us-east-1`).
      - `ECR_REPOSITORY`: The name of your ECR repository.
      - `ECS_TASK_DEFINITION`: The ARN of your ECS task definition.